 Universität Hamburg has a strong track record of acquiring external funding in both individual and collaborative projects.
-In addition to 4 clusters of excellence, we currently participate in 16 collaborative research centers, 25 German Research Foundation research groups, and 63 German Research Foundation priority programs; in a majority of cases, Universität Hamburg supplies the spokesperson.
+In addition to 4 clusters of excellence, we currently participate in 22 collaborative research centers, 30 German Research Foundation research groups, and 16 German Research Foundation priority programs, two of which are coordinated by the University of Hamburg.

-Our doctoral and early career researchers train in DFG research training groups, a number of early career research groups, and within various structured doctoral programs in cooperation with non-university research institutions.
+Our doctoral and early career researchers train in 8 DFG research training groups, 16 early career research groups, and within various structured doctoral programs in cooperation with non-university research institutions.

 Research in Hamburg has also received numerous prizes.